LLNL/maestrowf/docs/source/hello_world.rst

 Adding a Single Parameter to Hello World
 *****************************************

-Now that we have a functioning single step study, let's expand "Hello World" to greet multiple people.
-To add this new functionality, that means we need to add a new section called `global.parameters` to our `hello_world.yaml` study specification.
+Now that you have a functioning single step study, let's expand "Hello World" to greet multiple people.
+To add this new functionality, that means you need to add a new section called `global.parameters` to our `hello_world.yaml` study specification.
 So, let's say we want to say hello to Pam, Jim, Michael, and Dwight.
 The `global.paramters` section would look as follows:

 .. code-block:: yaml
     :linenos: